eesmer/sambad-tui/README.md

 ## Installation

-You can install it on your system by following the steps below:
+You can download to your computer with the following command:

 wget https://raw.githubusercontent.com/eesmer/sambad-tui/master/sambadtui.sh

 ## How to use
-You can keep the sambadtui.sh file in any directory.
+You can keep the Sambadtui.sh file in any directory and run it with the following command.

 ```sh
 $ bash sambadtui.sh